 80% PBR credit rating 6 (A2/A)

+for products other than Pension Risk Transfer Annuities.

+For Pension Risk Transfer Annuities, the alternative investment strategy reflects the prescribed spreads and defaults in VM-20 Section 9.F for 100% PBR credit rating 9 (Baa2/BBB) plus a spread increase of 0.50% to account for illiquidity.

 Any disinvestment shall be modeled in a manner that is consistent with the company’s investment policy and that reflects the company’s cost of borrowing where applicable, provided that the assumed cost of borrowing is not lower than the rate at which positive cash flows are reinvested in the same time period, taking into account duration, ratings, and other attributes of the borrowing mechanism.
 Gross asset spreads used in computing market values of assets sold in the model shall be consistent with, but not necessarily the same as, the gross asset spreads in Section 4.D.3.a.iii and Section 4.D.3.a.v, recognizing that initial assets that mature during the projection may have different characteristics than modeled reinvestment assets.